-I mentioned two things when I spoke on Thursday in Baltimore: there are only four things that grow a church, and I had never seen a church doing those four things that wasn’t growing.
+I mentioned two things when I spoke one Thursday afternoon in Baltimore: there are only four things that grow a church, and I had never seen a church doing those four things that wasn’t growing.
 In fact, I challenged my listeners to put those four things in place.
 I said if they didn’t grow after that, I would give them $10,000.

 About that time someone raised their hand and asked, “What are the four things?”
 So I shared the four things that grow a church.